cfpb/regulations-parser/README.md

 the content from the federal register.
 Note that a single `amendment` may include multiple `changes` if the amendment is about a paragraph with children (sub-paragraphs).

+Here we hit a problem, and have a few tip-offs.
+One of the entries in `amendmends` was not present in the `changes` field.
+Further, one of the `changes` entries was something like  "i. * * *".
+In addition, the "child_labels" of one of the entries doesn't make sense -- it contains children which should not be contained.
+The parser must have skipped over some relevant information; we could try to deduce further but let's treat the parser as a black box and see if we can't spot a problem in the web-hosted rule, first.
+You see, federalregister.gov uses XSLTs to take the raw XML (which we parse) to convert it into XHTML.
+If *we* have a problem, they might as well.